lexient/mouse-jiggler/README.md

 ![Jiggler](images/jiggler.png)

+Mouse jiggler, mouse wiggler, mouse mover, many terms for the same thing.
+This connects to your device and simulates activity so you can make a coffee without getting your pay docked.

 ## Why I made this

-Made for a mate that has their Windows device monitored like in 1984.
+For a mate (seriously — I'm self employed).

+## Features

 I'm not an expert in Endpoint, but I implemented some detection counter-measures:

-- randomised movement and randomised pauses
+- Randomised movement and randomised pauses
-- realistic battery reporting (with simulated charging)
+- Realistic battery reporting (with simulated charging)
-- named "Logitech M705"
+- Named "Logitech M705"

-It's not perfect - the MAC address would reveal that it's an ESP32.
+It's not perfect - **the MAC address would reveal that it's an ESP32**.
 I'm not really sure how to spoof that yet.

 ![Name and battery](images/name-and-battery.png)